Our Staff

 Development Director

 Becca Howes is the Development Director at the Maine Council on Aging (MCOA) and the Tri-State Learning Collaborative on Aging (TSLCA), a project of MCOA.
 She is thrilled to have joined the MCOA in 2023 where she will focus on sustainable funding through donor and sponsor engagement and grant tracking, among other fundraising initiatives.
 Becca has two decades of experience in the development sector.
 She was lucky enough to be assigned to Jamaica when she joined the U.S. Peace Corps in 2001, where she secured her first grant to fund a student-driven peer mediation program.
 Her experience as a volunteer in the Peace Corps solidified her passion for community service, and she sought out roles throughout her career to help people and organizations reach their full potential.
 Becca is a graduate of Tufts University where she majored in International Relations.
+Contact Becca.

 Leslie Roberts